hytechclub/web-201/FullCrudApp/CrudAppUpdateGet.md

 ```

 ## Updating the EJS
-Currently, the "edit-player.ejs" file can only handle adding new players.
+Currently, the **edit-player.ejs** file can only handle adding new players.
 Update the EJS so that it will dynamically handle adding _or_ editing players.
 If it is editing an existing player, the player data should be auto-filled in the form.

 ### Passing the `add` Flag
 1. In the **player.js** file, find the `addPlayerPage` function